 - Drink 4-6 cups throughout the day during your treatment protocol

-- Add 1 tablespoon of licorice root to 1 liter of simmering water in a kettle and simmer on low for 20 minutes
+- Add 1 tablespoon of licorice root to 1 liter of simmering water in a kettle.
+Simmer on low for 20 minutes

-- After 20 minutes add 2 tablespoons of the following mix: passion flower, chamomile, lemon balm, then take off the heat and let the mixture steep for 15 more minutes
+- After 20 minutes add 2 tablespoons of the following mix: passion flower, chamomile, lemon balm (mixed in equal amounts), then take off the heat and let the mixture steep for 15 more minutes

 - Strain the final liquid product into a large container and drink throughout the day

-What to Keep In Mind With Any SIBO Natural Treatment
+What to Keep In Mind with SIBO Natural Treatment

 It’s important that you work to strengthen your whole body so that you can prevent SIBO recurrence.
 The goal is to get your gut working more like a smooth flowing river, not a spastic backlogged one.

-This may mean transitioning to a healthy diet, improving immune function so you can fight off invaders, getting adequate sleep, or improving your hormones and gut motility.
+This may mean transitioning to a healthy diet, improving immune function so you can fight off invaders, getting adequate sleep, or improving your hormones and gut motility—or ALL of those things.
 Yes, using herbal antibiotics for SIBO can be a very necessary part of your healing journey but keep in mind that if you don’t improve your overall health the herbal antibiotics may not have the same effect.

-If you’re finally ready to learn the specific details to treating SIBO and how to use a comprehensive strategy to get long-term results check out my guide with the link below.
+If you’re finally ready to learn the specific details to treating SIBO and how to use a comprehensive strategy to get long-term results check out the guide with the link below.